top of page

 BW2.jpg

 Dr Jane Robb is an artist and academic with over a decade of experience in environmental education, including as a qualified teacher and lecturer in outdoor education.
 She has expertise in delivering creative, embodied and environmentally focused experiences in different settings including outdoors and in the community.
-A self-taught artist, she uses photography in the expanded field to explore and develop her view and understanding of the world.
-Her photographic work often includes written or spoken word combined with hand drawn elements and performance to explore themes of place, belonging, memory, body and landscape.
-Her exhibited work spans photo-essays, photobooks, video, animation, illustrated flash fiction and fine art.
+A self-taught artist, she uses photography in the expanded field to explore, develop and share her view and understanding of the world.
+Her artistic work often includes photography and written or spoken word combined with hand drawn elements and performance to explore themes of place, belonging, memory, body and landscape.
+Her exhibited work spans photo-essays, photobooks, drawings, video, animation, illustrated flash fiction and fine art.

 Roost, Mixed Media, The Halpern Pop, Feb 2025